AHeroicLlama/Mappalachia/Developer_Guides/EditScripts.md

 Expand SeventySix.esm in the tree on the left.
 Right click any element and select 'Apply Script'.<br/>
 Select `_m_RUNALL` as your script to run.<br/>
 This script runs all Mappalachia scripts consecutively.<br/>
-Once completed you should see the folder `\FO76Edit\Output\` has been populated with 7 CSV files, plus an additional CSV noting the debug cells for which extraction was skipped.<br/>
+Once completed you should see the folder `\FO76Edit\Output\` has been populated with 7 CSV files, including one informational CSV noting the debug cells for which extraction was skipped.<br/>
 <br/>

 ### Next steps